Trade Promotions in the Nordics

 Top three tips to overcome the challenges related to retailer collaboration in executing trade promotions:

-- Automate creation of fact-based argumentation from retailer viewpoint.
+- Automate the creation of fact-based argumentation from a retailer viewpoint.

 - Pick your battles.
 Sometimes you might need to run an unprofitable promotion to maintain a good relationship.